cosmos/gravity-bridge/module/x/peggy/spec/04_messages.md

   }
 ```

-There are three types of confirmations a validator can submit.
+There are three types of event confirmations a validator can submit.

 - `CONFIRM_TYPE_VALSET`
   - When the peggy daemon witnesses a complete validator set within the peggy module, the validator submits a signature of a message containing the entire validator set.